 The Accessibility Internet Rally (AIR) 2019 is already underway.
-If you would like to participate in AIR-U as a client, where university students will form teams and build the web sites (in the 2020 spring semester), or if you would like to apply to be a client and receive a web site for AIR 2020 (in the Fall of 2020), please fill out the waiting list application.
+You can participate in AIR-University 2020 as a client, where university students will form teams and build the web sites (in the 2020 spring semester), or if you would like to apply to be a client and receive a web site for AIR 2020 (in the Fall of 2020), you can fill out the waiting list application.

-Through AIR, nonprofits, community groups, charities and schools anywhere in the world, as well as artists (musicians, dance groups, painters, poets, sculptors) receive new websites.
-Individual programs, chapters and initiatives within nonprofits, schools and other community organizations that want to have a website just for their individual program or chapter, not for the entire organization or institution, are also welcomed to participate as a client.
+Through AIR, nonprofits, community groups, charities and schools anywhere in the world, as well as artists (musicians, dance groups, painters, poets, sculptors – artists whose work is presented at public events) receive new websites.
+Individual programs, chapters and initiatives within nonprofits, schools, universities and other community organizations that want to have a website just for their individual program or chapter, not for the entire organization or institution, are also welcomed to participate as a client.

-If you are selected as a client for AIR, you will receive:
+If you are selected as a client for AIR or AIR-University, you will receive:

 - a unique opportunity to learn about accessibility and digital inclusion, to become a more welcoming organization for all donors, clients, volunteers, community members and others